Lochleven Castle: Sir William Bruce

-From around 1546, Margaret Erskine and her son William Douglas built a house on the shore of the Loch which was known as "Newhouse."
-The "Newhouse" replaced the island castle as the legal centre of the estate in 1619.
-On 12 May 1589 William Douglas, 6th Earl of Morton, entertained the Danish Admiral Peder Munk at the Newhouse.
+From around 1546, Margaret Erskine and her son William Douglas built a house on the shore of the Loch which was known as "Newhouse" The "Newhouse" replaced the island castle as the legal centre of the estate in 1619.
+On 12 May 1589, William Douglas, now 6th Earl of Morton, entertained the Danish Admiral Peder Munk at the Newhouse.
 He had been to Falkland Palace taking possession of the property as part of the king's "morning gift" to his bride Anne of Denmark.

 In 1675, the Loch Leven estate was bought from the Douglases by Sir William Bruce (c.1630–1710), royal architect in Scotland.
-Bruce built nearby Kinross House on the lake shore from 1686, aligning the principal axis of house and garden on the distant castle.
+Bruce built nearby Kinross House on the loch shore from 1686, aligning the principal axis of house and garden on the distant castle.
 The "Newhouse", which was finally demolished in 1723, was just to the north of Bruce's site.
 Kinross was one of the first buildings in the classical style erected in Scotland.
 Thereafter Lochleven Castle was no longer used as a dwelling, but it was preserved by Bruce as a picturesque focus for his gardens.